Thomas R. Pickering: Ambassador to the United Nations

+In December 1994, while serving as U.S. Ambassador to Russia, he wrote that "hostility to early NATO expansion is almost universally felt across the domestic political spectrum here."
+Although the quote would erroneously be described as coming from William J. Burns, who was serving as counselor for political affairs at the U.S. Embassy in Moscow at the time, Burns did not claim ownership of the cable, only saying, in his memoir, that "we reported [it] just after the Budapest outburst."

 Following the resignation of Secretary of State Warren Christopher in 1996, Pickering was reportedly a top contender for the post, but was ultimately passed over in favor of then-UN Ambassador Madeleine Albright.

+Under Secretary of State

 From 1997 to 2001, Pickering served as Under Secretary of State for Political Affairs, the number-three position at the State Department.
 When Albright appointed him to the post, Time magazine declared him the "five star general of the diplomatic corps".
 In 1998, he was a special envoy to Nigeria and was meeting with imprisoned leader M. K. O. Abiola on the day of his release.
 In a BBC interview made at the time, Pickering recounted how during the meeting Abiola became ill, and died soon after.